MateoT659/Graph-Visualizer/README.md

 	6 - GREEN, 7 - CYAN, 8 - BLUE, 8 - PURPLE, 9 - AMETHYST
 Your current color will display in the bottom left.

+To toggle Directed Graph mode, press 'D'.
+This mode renders edges as arrows.
+An arrow icon will be displayed in the bottom left whenin Directed Graph mode.

-To exit the application, press the space bar.
+To exit the application, press the escape key.